Prague

-Prague is a political, cultural, and economic hub of central Europe, with a rich history and Romanesque, Gothic, Renaissance and Baroque architectures.
+Prague is a historical city with Romanesque, Gothic, Renaissance, and Baroque architecture.
 It was the capital of the Kingdom of Bohemia and residence of several Holy Roman Emperors, most notably Charles IV (r.
-1346–1378).

-It was an important city to the Habsburg monarchy and Austro-Hungarian Empire.
-The city played major roles in the Bohemian and the Protestant Reformations, the Thirty Years' War and in 20th-century history as the capital of Czechoslovakia between the World Wars and the post-war Communist era.
+1346–1378) and Rudolf II (r.
+1575–1611).
+It was an important city to the Habsburg monarchy and Austria-Hungary.
+The city played major roles in the Bohemian and the Protestant Reformation, the Thirty Years' War, and in 20th-century history as the capital of Czechoslovakia between the World Wars and the post-war Communist era.

-Prague is home to a number of well-known cultural attractions, many of which survived the violence and destruction of 20th-century Europe.
-Main attractions include Prague Castle, Charles Bridge, Old Town Square with the Prague astronomical clock, the Jewish Quarter, Petřín hill and Vyšehrad.
+Prague is home to a number of cultural attractions including Prague Castle, Charles Bridge, Old Town Square with the Prague astronomical clock, the Jewish Quarter, Petřín hill, and Vyšehrad.
 Since 1992, the historic center of Prague has been included in the UNESCO list of World Heritage Sites.

-The city has more than ten major museums, along with numerous theaters, galleries, cinemas, and other historical exhibits.
+The city has more than ten major museums, along with numerous theatres, galleries, cinemas, and other historical exhibits.
 An extensive modern public transportation system connects the city.
 It is home to a wide range of public and private schools, including Charles University in Prague, the oldest university in Central Europe.

-Prague is classified as an "Alpha-" global city according to GaWC studies.
-In 2019, the city was ranked as 69th most livable city in the world by Mercer.
-In the same year, the PICSA Index ranked the city as 13th most livable city in the world.
-Its rich history makes it a popular tourist destination and as of 2017, the city receives more than 8.5 million international visitors annually.
+Prague is classified as a "Beta+" global city according to GaWC studies.
+In 2019, the PICSA Index ranked the city as 13th most livable city in the world.
+Its rich history makes it a popular tourist destination, and as of 2017, the city receives more than 8.5 million international visitors annually.
 In 2017, Prague was listed as the fifth most visited European city after London, Paris, Rome, and Istanbul.